Wolff potentials and nonlocal equations of Lane-Emden type: Nonlocal equations of Lane--Emden type

-whenever $m \in \mathbb{N}$, where $c>0$ is independent of $m$.
-In turn, Fatou's lemma and Lemma~\ref{lemcompact} imply that $u \in W^{h,q}(\Omega)$ and $u_{m} \to u$ locally in $L^{q}(\mathbb{R}^{n})$ (up to subsequences).
-Then a similar argument as in the proof of Theorem~\ref{thm.ex.bdd} shows that $u$ is a nonnegative distributional solution to \eqref{2hvMT3-2}.
-Moreover, by the standard energy estimate
+holds whenever $m \in \mathbb{N}$, where $c>0$ is independent of $m$.
+In turn, Fatou's lemma and Lemma \ref{lemcompact} imply that $u \in W^{h,q}(\Omega)$ and $u_{m} \to u$ locally in $L^{q}(\mathbb{R}^{n})$ (up to subsequences).
+Then a similar argument as in the proof of Theorem \ref{thm.ex.bdd} shows that $u$ satisfies \eqref{SOLA2}.
+Moreover, by using the standard energy estimate